-\section{Summary and Conclusions}
+\section{Summary and conclusions}

-We have developed a method for incorporating dark matter--baryon interactions in cosmological $N$-body simulations which is accurate even in the challenging domain of dark matter with comparable or lower mass than the baryon.
-Our method treats phenomenological power-law cross sections of the form $\sigma = \sigma_0 \, (v / c)^n$.
-We have implemented the method in the simulation code GIZMO \citep{Hopkins2015-GIZMO}.
-Our implementation is open-source, released under the GNU General Public License, and available on GitHub.\footnote{ \url{https://github.com/cmhainje/gizmo-public} } We tested the accuracy of the model in a range of environments, including one test which is reproduced from \citet{Fischer+2025} and reveals nearly identical behavior.
+We have developed a method for incorporating dark matter--baryon interactions in cosmological $N$-body simulations that is accurate even in the challenging domain of dark matter with mass comparable to or lower than that of the baryon.
+We have implemented the method for isotropic power-law cross sections of the form $\sigma = \sigma_0 \, (v / c)^n$, in the simulation code GIZMO \citep{Hopkins2015-GIZMO}.
+Our implementation is open-source, released under the GNU General Public License, and available on GitHub.\footnote{\url{https://github.com/cmhainje/gizmo-public}} We tested the accuracy of the model in a range of environments, including one test that is reproduced from \citet{Fischer+2025} where it gives virtually identical behavior.

-We have applied this implementation to the evolution of an isolated Milky Way-like disk galaxy, using initial conditions from the AGORA project \citep{Kim+2016-AGORA-II} and simulating the system for 1 Gyr.
-We considered a dark matter particle of mass $2 \, m_p$ with an isotropic, velocity-independent DM--baryon cross section of 0, 10, 30, 100, 300, and 1000 mb.
-For the cases of 300 and 1000 mb, the DM--b interaction makes a clear change to the mass distribution in the central kiloparsec of the galaxy, significantly increasing the concentration of baryons and dark matter at the galaxy center in less than 1 Gyr.
+We have applied our implementation to the evolution of an isolated Milky Way-like disk galaxy, using initial conditions from the AGORA project \citep{Kim+2016-AGORA-II} and simulating the system for 1 Gyr.
+We considered a dark matter particle of mass $2 \, m_p$ with isotropic, velocity-independent DM--b cross sections of 0, 10, 30, 100, 300, and 1000 mb.
+For the cases of 300 and 1000 mb, the DM--b interactions clearly change the mass distribution in the central kiloparsec of the galaxy, significantly increasing the concentration of baryons and dark matter.
 This occurs both with and without bar formation.
 Interactions at this strength also heat the gas, increase the star formation rate, and facilitate the transfer of angular momentum out of the gas disk.